apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### May 5th, 2017: Apache Jackrabbit 2.15.2 released
+Apache Jackrabbit 2.15.2 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
+See the [downloads](downloads.html#v2.15) page for more details.

 #### April 17th, 2017: Apache Jackrabbit Oak 1.2.25 released
 Jackrabbit Oak 1.2.25 is a patch release that contains fixes and improvements over the previous 1.2.x release.
 See the